 Don’t Miss the Deadline: Arizona’s Statute of Limitations for Personal Injury

-If you’ve been injured in Phoenix, the most important thing you can do — besides seeking medical care — is check the calendar.
+If you have been injured in Phoenix, the most important thing you can do—aside from seeking medical care—is check the calendar.

-The Standard Rule: 2 Years for Private Claims
+The Standard Rule: Two Years for Most Private Claims

-For most personal injury cases — such as car accidents involving private drivers or slip-and-fall injuries at private businesses — Arizona law (A.R.S. § 12-542) provides two years from the date of injury to file a lawsuit.
+For most personal injury cases, Arizona law provides two years from the date of injury to file a lawsuit.
+This rule comes from A.R.S. § 12-542.

 This is where many Phoenix residents lose their case before it ever begins.

-If your injury involves a public entity or public employee, Arizona law requires you to act much faster.
-Under A.R.S. § 12-821.01, you must file a formal Notice of Claim within 180 days (roughly six months) of the accident.
+If your injury involves a public entity or a public employee, Arizona law shortens the timeline dramatically.
+Under A.R.S. § 12-821.01, you must file a formal Notice of Claim within 180 days of the accident.

-Failing to file this notice on time bars your claim entirely — even if the government was clearly at fault.
+Failing to file this notice on time completely bars your claim—even if the government was clearly at fault.

-You may be surprised by how often this rule applies.
-The 180-day deadline is triggered if your injury involved:
+Many people are surprised by how often this rule applies.
+The 180-day deadline may be triggered if your injury involved:

 Valley Metro